 You’ll learn about the penitentiary through an audio guide included in the admission price.
 It’s narrated by Steve Buscemi.
 There’s more audio than you’ll likely make it through with your kids (unless your kids are transfixed).
 It’s a big place with a lot to learn about.

 The Eastern State Penitentiary was the most influential prison ever built, and it inspired more than 300 prisons world-wide.
 It was the largest, most ambitious prison in the world, built around 1829.
 The concept was that the jailers believed in the good in all people and crime was a moral issue.
 The planners (from the Society for Alleviation of Misery in Public prisons, with Franklin as a founder) met at Ben Franklin’s house (you hear his name a lot in Philadelphia!), and they decided to give the prisoners time alone, in silence, to reflect and become penitent.
 It was a Quaker concept.
 Read a great Smithsonian article about the prison here.
-The penitentiary site has a great history as well.

 This prison had running water and central heat, though at the time there was no running water most places, even in the White House.
 It was a more popular tourist attraction than Independence Hall.